bbtools-ps/bogdan-bogdanovic-website/src/posts/projects/en/candidates.md

 ---
 sortOrder: 7
 title: "Candidates - HR Assistance Platform"
 description: "Full-stack web application for every HR professional.
-Some of the features: search candidate by name or by skill, add/remove/edit candidate, etc."
+Some of the features include the ability to search for candidates by name or skill, add new candidates, edit or remove existing ones, and mark candidates as favorites."
 image: "../images/candidates.jpg"
 tags:
   [